Diederick Santer: EastEnders

-Santer presided over numerous highly successful storylines during his time as executive producer, such as the aftermath of the demise of Pauline Fowler, the Christmas 2007 episode which saw the reveal of Max Branning and Stacey Slater's affair attracted 14 million viewers and who killed Archie of Christmas 2009 was also widely acclaimed.
+Santer presided over numerous highly successful storylines during his time as executive producer, such as the aftermath of the demise of Pauline Fowler, the Christmas 2007 episode, which saw the reveal of Max Branning and Stacey Slater's affair, attracting 14 million viewers, and the "who killed Archie" storyline of Christmas 2009 was also widely acclaimed.

 Following the show's 25th anniversary live episode, Santer stepped down on 1 March 2010 and Bryan Kirkwood took over.

 After EastEnders

 After stepping down from EastEnders, Santer continued to work at the BBC, executive producing in a special position developing "new shows that can be internationally co-produced".
 In May 2010, he left the BBC after ten years to set up his own production company called Lovely Day.

-In 2014 Lovely Day's crime series Grantchester was ITV's highest-rated new drama series of the year.
+In 2014, Lovely Day's crime series Grantchester was ITV's highest-rated new drama series of the year.

-In 2015 Santer become Joint CEO of Kudos, with Lovely Day becoming absorbed into Kudos.
-In 2016 he became sole Chief Executive.
+In 2015, Santer become joint CEO of Kudos, with Lovely Day becoming absorbed into Kudos.
+In 2016, he became sole Chief Executive.
 Santer executive produces a number of the Kudos shows, including Grantchester, Flowers, and Tin Star.

-In 2021 Santer joined BritBox as their first chief creative officer.
+In 2021, Santer joined BritBox as their first chief creative officer.